How to Paint Polyamide 3D Prints: Master Artist Shares His Knowledge

-So far I prefer polyamide, because it is the only material that is able to print in the highest detail level for the sizes I want.
+So far I prefer Polyamide, because it is the only material that can print in the highest detail level for the sizes I want.
 I have considered muliticolor sandstone material, but the colors used in this printing process are based on dye inks that are sensitive to UV-light.
 This makes them unsuitable for my artwork.
 Furthermore, there is no color profile system for this type of printing.

 My 3D-printed sculptures are an adaption of its existing digital painting I made of the sculpted 3D model.
 The digital painting serves me as an example of how the hue/values on the 3D-printed sculpture should be like.
 I choose to work in a monochrome color scheme for all my works.